dfinity/ic-observability-stack/README.md

 This stack can run either locally in a VirtualBox virtual machine, or in a remote machine designated by you.

+## Prerequisites

+* IPv6 connectivity.
+  * If you plan to run the stack as a local VirtualBox VM, your local network and machine must have working IPv6 networking.
+  * If you plan to run the stack in a remote machine (which will be configured via SSH), the remote machine must have working IPv6 networking.
+* Root-equivalent access on your workstation, to deploy the software this stack needs to be set up.
+* If you plan to run this stack in a remote machine, the user account you log onto this machine with must have root-equivalent access via `sudoers``.

 ## Preparation

 Clone this repository on your workstation.